-Figure 8 - Conceptual Land Use Plan contains the entire area of Cell D and is intended to facilitate the future development of a comprehensive and sustainable business park, and local commercial uses, with a transitional and a residential area.
-The proposed business park is intended to focus on a market comprising the provision of services to on-site employees and the surrounding local clientele.
-The commercial commercial area is intended to cater to the local community for its weekly goods and services needs.
-The residential area is intended to offer a medium-sized lots for the single detached dwelling housing form housing form.
+Figure 8 - Conceptual Land Use Plan contains the entire area of Cell D and is intended to facilitate the future development of comprehensive, and local commercial with a transitional and residential uses.
+The commercial commercial area is intended to cater to the local community for its weekly goods and services' needs.
+The residential area is intended to offer a medium-sized lots for the single detached dwelling housing form nousing form.
+The open space is intended to offer passive and active recreational uses.